Tomás Rincón

-Tomás Eduardo Rincón Hernández (/es/; born 13 January 1988) is a Venezuelan professional footballer who plays as a defensive midfielder for Campeonato Brasileiro Série A club Santos.
+Tomás Eduardo Rincón Hernández (/es/; born 13 January 1988) is a Venezuelan former professional footballer who plays as a defensive midfielder.

 Club career

 Early career

 Born in San Cristóbal, Táchira, Rincón started his career with the youth sides of EF Monsenor Arias Blanco.
 In 2004, aged 16, he moved to UA Maracaibo, and made his senior debut during the 2006–07 season, playing with the B-team in the Venezuelan Segunda División and scoring two goals.

-Rincón joined Venezuelan Primera División side Zamora in January 2007, and made his top tier debut on 25 March 2007, starting in a 2–0 away loss to Carabobo.
-He became a regular starter in the 2007–08 season, and scored his first goal for the club on 30 September 2007, in a 4–0 home routing of former side Maracaibo; with Zamora, he also took part in the club's first-ever continental appearance, playing in both matches of the 2007 Copa Sudamericana as they were knocked out by Ecuadorian side Olmedo.
+Rincón joined Venezuelan Primera División club Zamora in January 2007, and made his top tier debut on 25 March, starting in a 2–0 away loss against Carabobo.
+He became a regular starter in the 2007–08 season, and scored his first goal for the club on 30 September 2007, in a 4–0 home victory against his former club Macaribo.
+With Zamora, Rincón also took part in the club's first-ever continental appearance, playing in both matches of the 2007 Copa Sudamericana as they were knocked out by Ecuadorian club Olmedo.

 Rincón left Zamora in July 2008 after scoring once in 33 league matches, and moved to Deportivo Táchira on a contract until 2010.